AryanSwaroop/AiPdf_Analyzer/README.md

 - Real-time feedback and responses displayed to the user.
 - Built with modern technologies including Vite, TypeScript, and Tailwind CSS for a sleek, responsive UI.

+### Innovations
+- Added Chat Scroll Option for going through chat history.
+- Added Reading and File Ready to answer Indicator
+- Added Chat Saving through PDF Option so that users can save their chat history as a pdf for future references.

 ---

 ## Technologies Used